mhtruong-00/a4/README.md

 (top-level `houses`, `rooms`, `windows`, `floorspaces` collections), so the data model is shared across all three submissions.

+## All the files were completed with support from coipilot

 ## Which device/simulator to test with

 ### Recommended platform (used during development)